BFH-Project1-HS24-KMS4-2/ai-aided-caches-n-logs-monitoring-n-wiping-demon/README.md

 ### macOS
+For simplicity, only configurations in the .zprofile file are used here.
+The following commands write the configurations directly to the file.

 1. Browse the latest artifact built by the main branch from this repository and download the `target/tracesentry-<version>-submission.zip` to your machine.